 Q – I’m concerned that someone’s Court of Protection Deputy isn’t acting in their best interests.
 What can I do?

-A – If you have a concern about the decisions that a Court of Protection Deputy is making about a vulnerable person’s welfare or finances, there are a number of ways that we can help.
+A – If you have a concern about the decisions that a Court of Protection Deputy is making about a vulnerable person’s finances, there are a number of ways that we can help.
 Mediation between the concerned parties is often an effective way of addressing concerns without the need to go to court and, unless there is an allegation of abuse, we would usually recommend this approach in the first instance.
 We can also help you report these concerns to the Court of Protection and if necessary apply to the Court to appoint a new Deputy.

 Q – What is the difference between a Court of Protection order and a Power of Attorney?